ShalikAI/Creality-Raptor-Scanner-Tutorial/README.md

 **2.** Arrange and size your model in the xyz space
 - Because the model will be used in other programs, it needs to be aligned correctly in 3D space.
 We want the object to be centered at the origin and be positioned "straight" with respect to the x, y, and z axes.
 Also, when you scan the object in creality, it scales the model up by a large amount.
 So, the computer thinks the object is much larger than it is in real life.
 We have to scale the object down to fix this.
 - Use the scroll wheel on your mouse to zoom out and find the object you imported.
-- First, rescale the object; you should see a panel like the one shown below toward the bottom left of your screen.
+- First, rescale the object; you should see a panel like the one shown below toward the bottom right of your screen.

   ![image](https://github.com/user-attachments/assets/e2885e50-50d6-4d40-b176-959e83a8e55d)